In the previous post, I presented the project, its motivation, and architecture. Now, it’s time to start checking some implementations.

 Before diving into the domain implementations, the tactical design across the solution relies on a set of reusable abstractions defined in a shared core layer.

-namespace where I placed all the foundational building blocks needed for modeling each bounded context.
-This layer is intentionally abstract and reusable, featuring types like AggregateRoot
+Take a look at the EcommerceDDD.Core project, specifically the Domain namespace, where I placed all the foundational building blocks needed for modeling each bounded context.

 What are Aggregate, Aggregate Root, and Value Object?

-is a group of related domain objects that form a consistency boundary and they are modified together and treated as a single unit.
+In Domain-Driven Design, an Aggregate is a cluster of related domain objects that form a consistency boundary, and they are modified together and treated as a single unit.

-, a primary entity that acts as the entry point for accessing or modifying anything inside the aggregate.
-External objects are only allowed to interact with the root, which ensures domain rules and consistency are enforced.
+At the center of this group is the Aggregate Root, a primary entity that acts as the entry point for accessing or modifying anything inside the aggregate.
+External objects are allowed to interact only with the root, ensuring domain rules and consistency are enforced.

-is an immutable type that models a descriptive aspect of the domain without a unique identity.
+On the other hand, a Value Object is an immutable type that models a descriptive aspect of the domain without a unique identity.
 Its equality is based on its content rather than a reference.
-Value objects encapsulate logic and validation, making them ideal for modeling concepts like money, quantities, and dates.
+Value objects can also encapsulate logic and validation, making them ideal for modeling types such as IDs, money, quantities, dates, and other values that support the aggregate.

-bounded context — the simplest one in this project.
+Now let’s examine the Product aggregate root, located in the ProductCatalog bounded context — the simplest one in this project.
 I chose it because it’s the only context not using Event Sourcing.
-And that’s one of the strengths of microservice architecture: you don’t need to enforce the same patterns everywhere.
+And that’s one of the strengths of microservice architecture: you don’t need to enforce the same architectural patterns everywhere.
 Overusing Event Sourcing is an anti-pattern you should avoid when it’s not justified.

 As you progress through the series, you’ll see how DDD is not just about modeling but about placing behavior and business logic directly into domain objects, moving away from the traditional anemic model.

-Here’s an example of a value object used by the Product
+Here’s an example of a value object used by the Product aggregate:

-🔑 Key Characteristics of the Product
+🔑 Key Characteristics of the Product Aggregate Root

 These are some tactical patterns I consistently apply to all aggregate roots in the solution:

-is the aggregate root for its bounded context.- It uses a strongly typed value object (
+Productis the aggregate root for its bounded context.- It uses a strongly typed value object (

-) as its identifier. - It encapsulates entities and value objects, exposing behavior through controlled methods.
+ProductId) as its identifier. - It encapsulates entities and value objects, exposing behavior through controlled methods.

 - All fields use private setters to ensure invariants are maintained.